Benetton Formula: Championship years (1994–1995)

 Camel was replaced as the team's title sponsor for by Japanese cigarette brand Mild Seven.
 This meant Benetton adopted sky blue as the main car colour.
 Patrese retired from Formula One, ending what was the longest career in the sport's history.
 He was replaced by Sauber driver JJ Lehto.
 However, Lehto was injured whilst testing the B194 prior to the start of the season and Benetton's test driver Jos Verstappen was brought up to replace him.
-The B194 was dominant in the hands of Schumacher, winning six of the first seven races including the tragedy-marred 1994 San Marino Grand Prix and taking Benetton's first pole positions since 1986.
+The B194 was dominant in the hands of Schumacher, winning six of the first seven races including the tragedy-marred 1994 San Marino Grand Prix that claimed the life of Ayrton Senna and taking Benetton's first pole positions since 1986.
 Verstappen and Lehto were less successful.
 Verstappen retired from his first two races after accidents.
 Lehto was declared fit for the San Marino Grand Prix, but would only score a single point in the following four races and was replaced again by Verstappen for the French Grand Prix onwards.

 Schumacher finished 2nd at the British Grand Prix, but was deemed to have overtaken Damon Hill on the formation lap and then ignored black flags.
 He was disqualified from the results after the race, and later handed a two-race ban.
 At the German Grand Prix, Verstappen's B194 burst into flames after being showered with fuel during his pit stop.
 He escaped with minor burns and returned to score two consecutive podiums at the following races, the first of his career.
 Another disqualification came for Schumacher after he finished 1st at the Belgian Grand Prix; his car was measured as having an illegal amount of wear on its skid block.
 His two-race ban was served at the following two races, during which Lehto returned to the team as a replacement.
 In an attempt to win the constructors' championship, Benetton replaced Verstappen with the more experienced Johnny Herbert for the final two races of the season, marking his return to the team.
 This was ultimately unsuccessful after Herbert retired from both races.
 Despite Benetton losing the constructors' championship to Williams, Schumacher won his first world title after colliding with championship rival Hill at the final race in Australia, taking out both drivers.